HarrySadleir/git-story/README.md

-# GitStory Repositories: One commit at a time
+# GitStory: One commit at a time